There are a small number of doctors who specialize in scoliosis surgeries in the United States.

 People with a 15-degree or less spinal curve may find that their small curve will not grow over time.
 A child that has a 20 to 40-degree spinal curve (and still has 2 more years of growth) will wear a brace as a form of treatment.

-Patients that have at least a 50-degree curve will most likely require surgery to treat the condition.
+Patients who have at least a 50-degree curve will most likely require surgery to treat the condition.
 The standard method for correcting such conditions is spinal fusion.
 Other treatments may also include growing rods, anterior vertebral body tethering, or surgery with fusion.

 How to Determine a Treatment Plan